cmantas/search_with_machine_learning_course/week4/Assessment.md

 achieving the tota hits of 113...
 Anyway it's clear that the results are more "semantic", since the actual word "iphone" is missing from some of them, but they're also conceputally relevant (eg. Ipad).
+(Note: phones and tablets seem to be on the same bestbuy category)

 "galaxy" (regular)
 ```